joeyjyyang/ros_sensehat/README.md

 # sensehat_driver
-**A ROS driver for the Raspberry Pi Sense HAT.**
+**A ROS package containing a hardware driver for the Raspberry Pi Sense HAT and multiple ROS node wrappers that expose the sensor driver to the ROS ecosystem.**

 ## Overview
 The Sense HAT is an affordable and easy-to-use add-on board for the Raspberry Pi.
 It is equipped with a multitude of useful sensors including a 9-DoF IMU and various environmental sensors, which makes it an ideal asset for personal robotic projects.
-This ROS package provides an interface to access the functionalities of the Sense HAT add-on board, and includes a set of ROS nodes and launch files to immediately start extracting sensor data.
+This ROS package provides a ROS-agnostic hardware driver intreface to access the functionalities of the Sense HAT add-on board, and includes a set of ROS nodes that wrap around the driver and connects the sensor data to ROS topics.

 ## Prerequisites
 ### Software